5 Tree-based Algorithms

 data_xg = xgb.DMatrix(data = as.matrix(data_obs[,-1]), label = data_obs$survived)

-model = xgboost(data_xg, nrounds = 16L, eta = results[which.max(results$AUC), 2], max_depth = results[which.max(results$AUC), 1], objective = "reg:logistic")
+model = xgb.train(data = data_xg, nrounds = 16L, params = xgb.params(eta = results[which.max(results$AUC), 2], max_depth = results[which.max(results$AUC), 1], objective = "reg:logistic"))

-predictions = predict(model, newdata = as.matrix(data_new)[,-1])
+predictions = predict(model, newdata = as.matrix(data_new[,-1]))

 # Single predictions from the ensemble model: